Thanksgiving Trimmings: Side Dishes

 - 4 tablespoons cornstarch

-Grease a 9-inch by 13-inch pan and layer the yams and apples in the pan.
+Grease a 9×13 inch pan and layer the sweet potato/yams and apples.

 We buy one bag of frozen petite peas and microwave it.
 I think I’m the only one at the table that eats them.
 It’s a tradition.